 Stocking Up for a Winter Lockdown

 I keep seeing people come back to the issue of stocking up… that is stocking up on food and goods for the coming winter in which it looks like it could be a covid lockdown winter.
-This is frightening for a lot of people because the spring lockdown is fresh in people’s minds and it caused a lot of hardship for many.
+This is frightening for a lot of people because the spring 2020 lockdown is fresh in people’s minds and it caused a lot of hardship for many.
 The thought of doing it in mid-winter is even more frightening.
-So, I prepared an outline of what I stock up on and want to share that with you.
+I live in a very rural area far away from large cities, and often with severe weather, power outages, spring floods and summer wild fires.
+There are many reasons why you might end up needing to be entirely self sufficient for a period of time so having supplies is essential.
+The interesting thing is that in my area, nearly everyone is well stocked, understand the challenges of rural living and community co-operation.
+Here is a brief outline of what to stock up on.
 It may not apply to everyone but there may be some tips in here that everyone can use.
 Of course the best time to have started this is years ago, the second best time is right now.

 The most important thing to think about is shelf stable dry and canned foods.
 Most of these products, if stored properly, have a very long shelf life and will be safe during power outages.